 Guided BERTopic

-When you already know some topics should exist, pass a list of seed-word lists:
+When some topics are known to exist in advance, pass a list of seed-word lists:

 The pipeline biases the vectorizer and c-TF-IDF computation toward these seeds, increasing the chance that a topic containing those anchor words emerges.
 Other topics are discovered freely.
-Useful when domain knowledge is partial and you want guaranteed coverage of known categories without full supervision.
+Useful when domain knowledge is partial and the project needs guaranteed coverage of known categories without full supervision.

 Advantages and disadvantages